insected/bobbae_gcp-wiki/Load-Balancer.md

 Google Cloud Load Balancing enables enterprises and cloud-natives to deliver highly available, scalable, low-latency cloud services with a global footprint.
 Use Google Global Load Balancing to deliver [global reach and scale](https://www.youtube.com/watch?v=J5HJ1y6PeyE).
 Deploy your application backends in single or multiple regions wherever your users are, front-ending these with a single anycast VIP, and growing or shrinking your backend resources with intelligent Autoscaling.
 Scale private services using Internal Load Balancing (ILB) for clients in Google Cloud or on-prem across [Interconnect](Interconnect)/[VPN](VPN).

+## Ingress and Load balancer

+In GKE, an [Ingress](Ingress) object defines rules for routing HTTP(S) traffic to applications running in a cluster.
+An Ingress object is associated with one or more Service objects, each of which is associated with a set of Pods.
+To learn more about how Ingress exposes applications using Services, see Service networking overview.

+When you create an Ingress object, the [GKE Ingress controller](https://github.com/kubernetes/ingress-gce) creates a [Google Cloud HTTP(S) Load Balancer](https://cloud.google.com/load-balancing/docs/https) and configures it according to the information in the Ingress and its associated Services.

+To use Ingress, you must have the HTTP load balancing add-on enabled.
+GKE clusters have HTTP load balancing enabled by default; you must not disable it.